← qsimeon.github.io

 Code

-The full codebase is public on GitHub.
-The repo is the fork of the official BrainStorm starter template, with our EEGNet implementation, training scripts, and a benchmark utility that computes all three scoring dimensions against any checkpoint.
+The full codebase is on GitHub, forked from the official BrainStorm starter template.
+It includes the EEGNet implementation, training scripts, and a benchmark utility that reports all three sub-scores for any checkpoint.

 // clone and install